garethjmsaunders/t4-add-toolbar-buttons-firefox/README.md

-# 🧩 T4 Add Toolbar Buttons (Chrome edition)
+# 🧩 T4 Add Toolbar Buttons (Firefox edition)

-This Chrome extension adds extra buttons to the Terminalfour (T4 v8) toolbar, just to the right of the Site Structure icon.
+This Firefox add-on adds extra buttons to the Terminalfour (T4 v8) toolbar, just to the right of the Site Structure icon.
 These buttons link directly to useful features such as the **Media Library**, helping web editors work faster and more efficiently.

 ---